Admiralty of Friesland: Second Anglo-Dutch War

 When the Second Anglo-Dutch War finally broke out, the Frisian fleet sailed.
 In the course of February 1665 the Frisian squadron gathered at the Texel.
 The crews were mostly recruited among seamen of the merchant navy forbidden to sail their merchant ships until the navy vessels were fully manned.
 The crew of the Westergo included a Polish sailor, who discovered a way of setting an enemy sail on fire with burning arrows.
 On 1 May, all the captains were gathered by Lieutenant-Admiral Stellingwerf and given their orders.
 The next day, however, a contrary wind meant they could not sail out.
 In the last few days, marriages were hurriedly concluded, for the fleet was to sail on 24 May.
 The ships Zevenwolden, Groeningen, Prinses Albertine, d'Elf Steden, Westergo, Omlandia, Frisia, De Postillon van Smirna, Hollandia, and Oostergo finally sailed, with a combined crew of 2279 sailors and 700 cannon.
-The great fleet finally arrived in the North Sea, sinking several British merchantmen.
+The great fleet finally arrived in the North Sea, sinking several English merchantmen.
 In June, however, the combined Dutch fleet engaged the English in the Battle of Lowestoft and suffered a heavy defeat, Stellingwerf being among the admirals killed.
 He was succeeded as Lieutenant-Admiral of the Frisian fleet by Tjerk Hiddes.

 In 1666, while Lieutenant-Admiral Michiel de Ruyter was supreme commander of the rebuilt and expanded Dutch fleet, Frisian ships were present at the Four Days Battle near Dunkirk.
-In this battle the British lost ten ships and 2,800 men, compared with the four ships and two thousand man lost by the Dutch.
+In this battle the English lost ten ships and 2,800 men, compared with the four ships and two thousand man lost by the Dutch.
 Tjerk Hiddes distinguished himself by his bravery.
 This was to be the zenith of Frisian naval power, for not six weeks later the Dutch fleet was defeated in the St James's Day Battle with the thirteen Frisian ships being badly mauled.
 Tjerk Hiddes was mortally wounded, Rudolf Coenders killed.